rust-br/rust-book-pt-br/src/ch09-03-to-panic-or-not-to-panic.md

 * Your code after this point needs to rely on not being in this bad state.
 * There’s not a good way to encode this information in the types you use.

-* O estado ruim não é algo que é *esperado* que aconteça ocasionalmente
+* O mau estado não é algo que é *esperado* que aconteça ocasionalmente.
-* Seu código depois de um ponto precisa confiar que ele não está nesse estado ruim
+* Seu código após certo ponto precisa confiar que ele não está nesse mau estado.
 * Não há uma forma boa de codificar essa informação nos tipos que você usa.

 If someone calls your code and passes in values that don’t make sense, the best